beeware/toga/docs/tutorial/tutorial-3.rst

 of functionality with very little code, utilizing the rich components that are native on modern platforms.

-So - lets build a tool that lets our pet yak graze the web - a primitive web browser, in less than 40 lines of code!
+So - let's build a tool that lets our pet yak graze the web - a primitive web browser, in less than 40 lines of code!

 .. image:: screenshots/tutorial-3.png